alaindet/learn-go/notes/packages.md

 # Packages

 - A package is a folder containing many `.go` files having the same **package statement** at the beginning
+- All `.go` files in a folder MUST belong to the same package
 - Types of packages are
   - **executable packages**
     - generates executables files